outcomesinsights/generalized_data_model/README.md

 - One row per admission
 - Should handle this in the same way as "extra" information from exposures table and details table if some of their information is moved into clinical_codes
 - Should we add "stay_type" to capture "observation stays" that are in the hospital but counted as outpatient facility visits?
+- Should we add admit and discharge dates here?
+Currently we set the collections start and end date to admit and discharge for inpatient records at ETL.

 | column            | type   | description                                                                                                                               |
 | ----------------- | ----   | -----------                                                                                                                               |